Woman in the dark after dining with friend who tested positive

 A spokesperson says it is important to note "exposure events are only published as locations of interest when contacts cannot be reached by other means".

-Thomson says she received a text message on Tuesday night from the ministry, acknowledging she'd informed them she may be a close contact, stating it was now assessing her information and will contact her soon with "isolation advice".
+Thomson says she received a text message on Tuesday night from the ministry acknowledging she had informed them she may be a close contact, stating it was now assessing her information and will contact her soon with "isolation advice".